matyasfarkas/starter-hugo-academic/content/home/experience.md

     date_start: '2008-02-01'
     date_end: '2011-07-30'
     description: |2-
-Tutor at the Department of Informatics, Department of Mathematics, Department of Macroeconomics and Department of Investments and Corporate Finance $\mid$ Budapest, Hungaryl
+Tutor at the Department of Informatics, Department of Mathematics, Department of Macroeconomics and Department of Investments and Corporate Finance:
 Courses taught: Foundations of Informatics (MS Office, Databases), Foundations of Mathematics I. and II.
 (Calculus, Probability theory); Macroeconomics; Advanced Corporate  Finance II.

 design: